 I'm already offering family and medical leave benefits.
 Am I exempt from the state contribution?

 If you already provide a paid leave benefit to your workforce, you may be eligible to receive an exemption from collecting, remitting, and paying contributions for paid family or medical leave under the state's PFML law.
+Learn more about exemptions.

 How is the workforce count determined for a new employer?